collective-soundworks/soundworks/README.md

   connect(client) {
     // listen for incoming WebSocket messages from the client side client.receive('checkin:request', () => {
-      // get an available index
+      // get an available client index
       let index = this._getIndex();

       if (index >= 0) {